TiDB on KubeSphere: Using Cloud-Native Distributed Database on Kubernetes Platform Tailored for Hybrid Cloud

 In a world where Kubernetes has become the de facto standard to build application services that span multiple containers, running a cloud-native distributed database represents an important part of the experience of using Kubernetes.
 In this connection, TiDB, a cloud-native, open-source NewSQL database that supports Hybrid Transactional and Analytical Processing (HTAP) workloads, meets those needs admirably.
 Its architecture is suitable for Kubernetes, and it is MySQL compatible.
 TiDB also features horizontal scalability, strong consistency, and high availability.

-In addition to TiDB, I am also using KubeSphere, an open-source distributed operating system that manages cloud-native applications with Kubernetes as its kernel.
+In addition to TiDB, I am also using KubeSphere Container Platform, an open-source distributed operating system that manages cloud-native applications with Kubernetes as its kernel.
 It provides a plug-and-play architecture for the seamless integration of third-party applications to boost its ecosystem.
 KubeSphere can be run anywhere as it is highly pluggable without any hacking into Kubernetes.

 By combining TiDB with KubeSphere, we can have Kubernetes-powered TiDB clusters, and manage the clusters using a developer-friendly wizard web UI.
 In this post, I will demonstrate how to deploy TiDB on KubeSphere from scratch.